jentery/506/index.md

 Please prototype a game using Avery Alder's [*Simple World*](https://buriedwithoutceremony.com/simple-world) (2013).
 You may also want to check out games made with the [Powered by the Apocalypse](http://apocalypse-world.com/pbta/) engine.

 Please schedule a time to meet with me (20-30 minutes) about your project or essay.

+We'll visit the [Obsolete Computing and Media](https://ocam.library.uvic.ca/index.php) collection in the library.

 ## Click Here.